-To ensure the rest of your image stays sharp when you take a long exposure photo, use a tripod or other method to keep the camera steady.
+To ensure the rest of your image stays sharp when you take a long exposure photo, use an iPhone tripod or other method to keep the camera steady.

 Another interesting technique you can try is to create bokeh.
 This is a technique that uses a shallow depth of field to create a blurred background.
 If you have lights in the background they’ll appear as blurred circles of light that will create a unique abstract image.

 To create a shallow depth of field so that the background becomes blurred, you have to focus on a close-up subject first.
 To create this shot, I focused on something close to the camera – you could use any object, including holding your hand up close to the lens.

 You need to lock focus on the close-up subject by tapping and holding on the screen until AE/AF Lock appears on the screen.
 If you don’t lock focus your camera will re-focus as soon as you point it at the distant scene.